Academic Programs — First-Year Seminars

 - All seminars must meet for a total of 750 minutes over the course of the semester.

 - Some seminars are offered on an off-cycle schedule, meeting, for example, for a longer class period or twice a week but ending by mid-semester.
 Off-cycle courses must meet for a total of 750 minutes, regardless of their end date.
+For more information on scheduling, visit this page.

 - Instructors should note when key required courses in math and the sciences are scheduled and should try not to schedule the FYS during these times.
 Other important gateway courses should also be considered.
 Checking the ISIS schedule and noting which classes filled and their times might be of help.